Innovation Auto Sport: Car No. 74 History

 Kevin Lacroix would drive the No. 74 in 2024.
 Lacroix would score six wins during the season and finish second in points, only 10 points behind Marc-Antoine Camirand.
 Lacroix returned full time in 2025, originally set to drive a Dodge as he had in past seasons.
-However, would end up running a Chevrolet like his teammates.
+However, he would end up running a Chevrolet like his teammates.
 In the 2025 Leland Industries 250, Lacroix lost the lead on the final lap to Marc-Antoine Camirand, but Camirand was penalized for rough driving and Lacroix was awarded the win, his first of the season.